Edsger W. Dijkstra: Last years

-Among his most famous contributions to computer science is shortest path algorithm, known as Dijkstra's algorithm, widely taught in modern computer science undergraduate courses.
-His other contributions included the Shunting yard algorithm; the THE multiprogramming system, an important early example of structuring a system as a set of layers; the Banker's algorithm; and the semaphore construct for coordinating multiple processors and programs.
-Another concept formulated by Dijkstra in the field of distributed computing is that of self-stabilization – an alternative way to ensure the reliability of the system.
-Dijkstra's algorithm is used in SPF, Shortest Path First, which is used in the routing protocols OSPF and IS-IS.
+Personality

-Personality and working style
+Character

 In the world of computing science, Dijkstra is well known as a "character".
 In the preface of his book A Discipline of Programming (1976) he stated the following: "For the absence of a bibliography I offer neither explanation nor apology."
 In fact, most of his articles and books have no references at all.
-This approach to references was deplored by some researchers.
-But Dijkstra chose this way of working to preserve his self-reliance.
+Dijkstra chose this way of working to preserve his self-reliance.

 As a university professor for much of his life, Dijkstra saw teaching not just as a required activity but as a serious research endeavour.
 His approach to teaching was unconventional.
 His lecturing style has been described as idiosyncratic.
 When lecturing, the long pauses between sentences have often been attributed to the fact that English is not Dijkstra's first language.
 However the pauses also served as a way for him to think on his feet and he was regarded as a quick and deep thinker while engaged in the act of lecturing.
 His courses for students in Austin had little to do with computer science but they dealt with the presentation of mathematical proofs.
-At the beginning of each semester he would take a photo of each of the students, in order to memorize their names.
+At the beginning of each semester, he would take a photo of each of his students in order to memorize their names.
 He never followed a textbook, with the possible exception of his own while it was under preparation.
 When lecturing, he would write proofs in chalk on a blackboard rather than using overhead foils.
 He invited the students to suggest ideas, which he then explored, or refused to explore because they violated some of his tenets.
 He assigned challenging homework problems, and would study his students' solutions thoroughly.
 He conducted his final examinations orally, over a whole week.
 Each student was examined in Dijkstra's office or home, and an exam lasted several hours.

 Dijkstra was also highly original in his way of assessing people's capacity for a job.
 When Vladimir Lifschitz came to Austin in 1990 for a job interview, Dijkstra gave him a puzzle.
 Lifschitz solved it and has been working in Austin since then.